mbychkowski/cloud-code-build-deploy/README.md

 For demonstration purposes it is recommended to set this code up in a [Cloud Source Repository](https://source.cloud.google.com/) in your Goolge Cloud project.
 Push this repository to that.
+CSR will be the source of the build triggers for this demo.

+It is also assumed for this demo, that you have 2 GKE clusters (one "dev" and one "prod" cluster)

 **ENV Variables**

-Define environment variables in terminal
+Define or source environment variables in terminal.

 ```
 export REGION=us-central1 # e.g. us-central1